Sukkoora/xorenc/README.md

-# xorenc
+# this has no headline.

-Encrypt your files with this basic tool
+This is the most basic, low level xor-encryptor you could ever imagine.